gspd-mobi/SegmentedBarView-Android/README.md

 segments.add(segment3);
 ```
 Each segment contains min and max value, color, description text (optional), custom text (optional).
 Value sign position is calculated automatically in these intervals.

+Also there can be segments with no min and max.
+Then you should set `valueSegment` field of SegmentedBarView, it's just an index of segment to show value sign over.

 ## Customization ##